Patrick Clason: Life

-He was born on 13 October 1789 in the manse at Dalziel near the River Clyde, the youngest son of Rev Robert Clason.
+He was born on 13 October 1789 in the manse at Dalziel near the River Clyde, the youngest son of Robert Clason.
 The family moved to Logie Kirk near Stirling in his youth.
 He studied divinity at the University of Glasgow then completed his studies at the University of Edinburgh and was licensed to preach by the Church of Scotland in 1811.

 In 1815 Lady Stuart of Castlemilk presented him (as his patron) to the parish of Carmunnock.

 In 1824 moved to Edinburgh as minister of St Cuthbert's Chapel of Ease, which was elevated to a quoad sacra parish church in 1834 and thereafter known as Buccleuch Parish Church.
-He lived nearby at 23 Buccleuch Place.

 In 1827 his house was burgled by William Law, blacksmith in Edinburgh.
 Two table cloths were stolen.
 Law was sentenced to be transported to Australia for 14 years.

 In 1830 he stood unsuccessfully for the chair in Divinity at the University of St Andrews.

 At the Disruption of 1843 Clason joined the Free Church of Scotland.
-He served as its Clerk (alongside Rev Thomas Pitciairn) for 23 years.
-He succeeded Rev James Sievewright as Moderator in 1848 and was succeeded in turn in 1849 by Very Rev Mackintosh MacKay.
+He served as its Clerk (alongside Thomas Pitciairn) for 23 years.
+He succeeded James Sievewright as Moderator in 1848 and was succeeded in turn in 1849 by Mackintosh MacKay.